Mount Made: From P.S. 1K to South America

 Christina works diligently to promote both academic and social-emotional growth among all her students.
 Doing so means countless hours in the classroom both before and after school, weekends spent researching the latest strategies in positive behavior support systems, and volunteering to offer professional development seminars and curriculum planning workshops to her fellow faculty members.

 “I believe that children will grow and achieve their goals if they have a voice in their education,” continued Christina.
 “As their teacher, I’m able to bring those voices into greater conversation with my colleagues in order to develop the best practices for instructing our students.”

 As a Mount alumna, educating the whole person is something Christina knows all too well.

-“It takes a lot of work to create a classroom with this kind of culture, but it is absolutely worth the effort.”
+“It takes a lot of work to create a classroom with this kind of culture, but it is absolutely worth the effort,” says Christina.

 Are you Mount Made?
 Do you know other alums carrying out the mission of the College?
-Let us know—we’d love to share how the Mount launched your career.
+Let us know—we’d love to share how the Mount helped launch your career.
 Contact us to be featured!

 About the College of Mount Saint Vincent

 Founded in 1847 by the Sisters of Charity, the College of Mount Saint Vincent offers nationally recognized liberal arts education and a select array of professional fields of study on a landmark campus overlooking the Hudson River.
 Committed to the education of the whole person, and enriched by the unparalleled cultural, educational, and career opportunities of New York City, the College equips students with the knowledge, skills, and experiences necessary for lives of professional accomplishment, service, and leadership in the 21st century.